postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 * Environment and global variables are encrypted so that only you can view them.

 For more details, visit our [security page](https://www.postman.com/security).

-## Configuring your account

-When you first sign up for a Postman account, you will be prompted to provide some information about yourself including your name and your role.
-Enter your details and select __Continue__.

-You can update your settings at any time by selecting your avatar in the top left of Postman, then **View Profile**.

-Your profile will be visible to collaborators and anyone viewing resources you share or publish.

 ## Creating or joining a team in Postman